-Another reason was that the politics in this country was becoming more absurd and lack of any logic that it was pointless to discuss on it at length.
+Another reason was that the politics in this country was becoming more absurd and lack of any logic that it was pointless to discuss it at length.
 The real battle was waged in the social media and it made a lot of sense for anyone who is supporting the opposition to join them there and share and create the awareness of their points, arguments and speeches to others (especially for those who are still undecided or don’t care about the state of the nation).

-But considering one of the main reason for me to blog was to improve my language (and my “penmanship”) and I have been slacking (very much) on this lately, it is time me to seriously look into blogging on a more regular basis.
+But considering one of the main reason for me to blog was to improve my language (and my “penmanship”) and I have been slacking (very much) on this later, it times me to seriously look into blogging on a more regular basis.
 The real challenge would be to find time to do it on a regular basis but I am kind of inspired by Pakatan Harapan’s win in the 2018 General Elections and the volume of work that Tun Dr M is doing after taking up his place as the Prime Minister.

 Going into the year 2018 started with tragedies

 First was this:-